 Army announced a $145M “restoration” of Michie Stadium to be completed in time for the 2026 football season.
 In the renderings appear to be a revamped concourse, new luxury seating options, a brand-new 162K-foot athletic facility, and a complete rebuild of the East stands.
 The lower stretch of stands are reserved for cadets with a “central focus” on the cadets.

 A new “Victory Plaza” is also planned for visitors outside of the stadium gates.
-Ground breaking is set for Spring, 2024.
+Construction began in Spring 2024.

 Ben Hill Griffin Stadium (Florida)